 What to Expect from a Tooth Extraction in Austin, TX

-Some teeth are easily removed with a simple tug while others require a long surgery.
-If your tooth is impacted, or not fully erupted, we’ll need to cut away bone and gum tissue surrounding the tooth before it can be removed.
-Some hard-to-remove or heavily damaged teeth are removed in pieces.
+Some teeth are easily removed with a simple tug while others require longer surgery.
+If your tooth is impacted or not fully erupted, we’ll need to cut away bone and gum tissue surrounding the tooth before it can be removed as part of a surgical tooth extraction.
+Some hard-to-remove or heavily damaged teeth are often removed in pieces.

-• Pain Medication- Anesthetic usually wears off somewhere between 2-8 hours after surgery.
+• Pain Medication — Anesthetic usually wears off somewhere between 2–8 hours after surgery.
 Ideally, your pain medication will already be working at this point.
 Not all patients will require prescription pain medications.
-Many manage any discomfort with over-the-counter options, especially if the extraction was a simple one.
+Many can manage discomfort with over-the-counter options, especially if the extraction was a simple one.

-• Food- Patients can eat immediately after surgery, even if they are still numb.
-Start with clear liquids and if you tolerate them well, add in soft foods.
+• Food — Patients can eat immediately after surgery, even if they are still numb.
+Start with clear liquids and if you tolerate them well, add soft foods.
 Some of our favorite post-extraction foods include mashed potatoes, pasta, and soup.
 Do not use a straw for the first week as it can dislodge the clot, a painful complication.

-• Hygiene- Good hygiene helps the mouth to heal and reduces infection.
-Rinse with salt water any time you eat or drink, other than water.
-Normal tooth brushing is encouraged, but avoid the areas where teeth were extracted.
+• Hygiene — Good hygiene helps the mouth heal and reduces infection.
+Rinse with salt water any time you eat or drink something other than water.
+Normal tooth brushing is encouraged but avoid the areas where teeth were extracted.

-• Physical Activity- Rest is recommended for the first couple of days.
-Limit more strenuous activities, like exercise or heavy lifting, for 5 days.
-Resuming physical activity too soon may slow recovery and cause recovery complications.
+• Physical Activity — Rest is recommended for the first couple of days.
+Limit more strenuous activities, like exercise or heavy lifting, for about 5 days.
+Resuming physical activity too soon may slow recovery or cause complications.

 Get Your Smile Back- Tooth Replacement Options After Dental Extractions

 Losing an adult tooth changes the mouth dramatically.
 Without tooth replacement, serious dental and health issues may occur.
 If you need a tooth removed, ask us about replacement options.
-We love restoring healthy smiles.
+We love restoring healthy smiles and coordinating with your general dentist on comprehensive restorative dentistry.
+Your tooth replacement options in Austin and Buda, TX include:

-• Metal-Free Dental Implant- Patients that need to avoid metal implants should consider our metal-free zirconia dental implants.
-This work similarly to a traditional implant, but are crafted from a strong zirconia material, instead of titanium.
+• Metal-Free Dental Implant — Patients who need to avoid metal implants should consider our metal-free zirconia dental implants.
+These work similarly to a traditional implant, but are crafted from a strong zirconia material, instead of titanium.

 Are Other Procedures Necessary with Tooth Extraction?

 When people have teeth extracted and are planning on having dental implants placed, it is often recommended to place a bone graft.
 The type of bone we use is medically treated bovine, or cow bone, that has been processed to be safely used as graft material.
-This graft material serves as a space maintainer to keep the gingival tissues out and allow the hard tissues to heal with the adequate shape and quantity to place a dental implant.
-Sometimes we can even place a dental implant at the same time as tooth extraction.
+This graft material serves as a placeholder to keep the gingival tissues out and allow the hard tissues to heal with the adequate shape and quantity to place a dental implant.
+Sometimes we can even place a dental implant at the same time as tooth extraction, even after removing an impacted tooth.

 I Know I Need Tooth Extraction, but I Don’t Know Where to Start

-Patients that need advanced dental work are often intimidated and unsure of the next steps to take.
-We invite you to our office for a consultation.
-We can’t recommend treatments or tell you how many tooth extractions you’ll need without an examination and x-rays.
-Once we have information, we’ll help you create a treatment plan.
+Patients who need advanced dental work are often intimidated and unsure of the next steps to take.
+We invite you to visit our office for a consultation and perform an examination with X-rays to determine the best course of treatment Once we have information, we’ll help you create a treatment plan that clarifies whether a simple removal or surgical tooth extraction is best and how it fits into your overall restorative dentistry goals.

 Austin Tooth Extraction Frequently Asked Questions (FAQs)